aubymori/titter/README.md

+# Deprecation

+PHP Titter is being deprecated, as I feel it would be much better as a Chrome/Firefox extension instead.
+You can find it [here](https://github.com/aubymori/titter-web).

 # Titter

 So basically, the current Twitter frontend sucks.
 It's slow, ugly, and horrible.
 I was fine with using it until they started introducing shit like the piss verification mark, businesses with square profile pictures, etc. But I finally had it when they introduced Tweet view counts.
 It offsets the reply button, and even worse, breaks an extension that I used to download videos.
 So we're here.
 This is a recreation of the Twitter frontend used from 2014-2019.
 More specifically, 2017-2019, because it has the 2017+ design.